 Applying for financial aid

-Many private colleges will also require you to fill out the College Scholarship Service PROFILE (CSS/PROFILE), which is similar to the FAFSA.
+Many private colleges will also require you to fill out the College Scholarship Service (CSS) Profile, which is similar to the FAFSA.
 You may also have to fill out a college-specific application for financial aid: a college’s own forms that require information ranging from names of members in your household to a list of your family’s sources of income.
 This document can be printed out from the college website’s financial aid page to be filled out and emailed or mailed back for review.
-This supplements the FAFSA and CSS/PROFILE to complete your financial aid application.
+This supplements the FAFSA and the Profile to complete your financial aid application.

 Your financial aid package overview